-- It is desirable for players to maintain steady tempo and unvarying manner.
-Players should be particularly careful when variations may work to the benefit of their side.
+- It is desirable, though not always required, for players to maintain steady tempo and unvarying manner.
+However, players should be particularly careful when variations may work to the benefit of their side.
 Otherwise, unintentionally to vary the tempo or manner in which a call or play is made is not an infraction.
-Inferences from such variations are authorized only to the opponents, who may act upon the information at their own risk. - 2.
-A player may not attempt to mislead an opponent by means of a question, remark or gesture; by the haste or hesitancy of a call or play (for example hesitating before playing a singleton); by the manner in which a call or play is made; or by any purposeful deviation from correct procedure (see also Law 73E2). - 3.
-Regulating Authorities may require mandatory pauses, such as on the first round of the auction, or after a skip-bid warning, or on the first trick.
+Inferences from such variations are authorized only to the opponents, who may act upon the information at their own risk. - A player may not attempt to mislead an opponent by means of a question, remark or gesture; by the haste or hesitancy of a call or play (as in hesitating before playing a singleton); by the manner in which a call or play is made; or by any purposeful deviation from correct procedure (see also Law 73E2).